Looking for things to do in Palawan, Philippines? No worries, you’re on the right place đ

 Most people usually spend a week travelling around and seeing all the beautiful destinations.
 But if you only have a short time and want to make the most out of your trip to Palawan, you should book one of these Palawan packages.
 This is useful sometimes because transfers in the Philippines are very prone to delays so you need someone to organise and take care of everything.

-I went to Palawan in 2014 and loved it!
+I’ve been to Palawan and loved it!
 El Nido instantly became one of my favourite places on earth.

 Below you find seven great things to do in Palawan that you shouldn’t miss.